felipemarkson/dssdata/README.md

 Mode support: Static and Time-series.

 ## Why DSSData?

-The propose of DSSData is to facilitate the steady-state simulation of modern electrical distribution systems, such as microgrid, smart grids, and smart cities.
+The purpose of DSSData is to facilitate the steady-state simulation of modern electrical distribution systems, such as microgrids, smart grids, and smart cities.

-With DSSData you can easily make your own super new fancy operation strategies with storage or generators, probabilistic simulation, or a simple impact studies of a distributed generator.
+With DSSData you can easily make your own super new fancy operation strategies with storage or generators, probabilistic simulation, or simple impact studies of a distributed generator.
 See an example in our [Tutorial](https://felipemarkson.github.io/dssdata/tutorial/).

 **_All you need is your base distribution system modeled in OpenDSS!!!_**